thosgood/this-weeks-finds/markdown/51-100/week098.md

 know that framings are very important.
 In fact, I can show that my solutions of general relativity are closely related to Chern-Simons theory, a 3-dimensional topological field theory famous for giving invariants of framed knots and links.
-What\'s beginning to emerge is a picture that makes the *spacetime* aspects of framings easier to understand.
+What's beginning to emerge is a picture that makes the *spacetime* aspects of framings easier to understand.

-Now before I plunge into some even more esoteric stuff, let me briefly return to reality and answer the question you\'ve all been secretly dying to ask: how does general relativity impact the world of big business?
+Now before I plunge into some even more esoteric stuff, let me briefly return to reality and answer the question you've all been secretly dying to ask: how does general relativity impact the world of big business?

-In plain terms: is all this fancy physics just an excuse to have fun visualizing evolving spin networks in terms of quantum field theories on surfaces embedded in 4-dimensional spacetime, etcetera etcetera\... or does it actually contribute to the well-being of the corporations upon which we depend?
+In plain terms: is all this fancy physics just an excuse to have fun visualizing evolving spin networks in terms of quantum field theories on surfaces embedded in 4-dimensional spacetime, etcetera etcetera... or does it actually contribute to the well-being of the corporations upon which we depend?

 Well, you may be surprised to know that general relativity plays an significant role in a \$200-million business.
 Surprised?
 Read on!
-What follows is taken from the latest issue of \"Matters of Gravity\", the newsletter put out by Jorge Pullin.
-More precisely, it\'s from:
+What follows is taken from the latest issue of "Matters of Gravity", the newsletter put out by Jorge Pullin.
+More precisely, it's from:

-4\) Neil Ashby, General relativity in the global positioning system, in Matters of Gravity, ed.
+4) Neil Ashby, General relativity in the global positioning system, in Matters of Gravity, ed.
 Jorge Pullin, no. 9, available at
 <http://www.phys.lsu.edu//mog/mog9/node9.html>.